Ed Brinkman: Early life

 Brinkman was born and raised in Cincinnati, Ohio.
-He attended Western Hills High School, where he played alongside Pete Rose on the school's baseball team.
+He attended Western Hills High School.

+Brinkman played third base and pitcher on the Western Hills baseball team and was a teammate of Pete Rose.
 Paul "Pappy" Nohr, the baseball coach at Western Hills, described Rose as "a good ball player, not a Brinkman."
-Based on their performance in high school, scouts saw Brinkman rather than Rose as the future superstar.
+Based on their performance in high school, American Legion, and municipal league baseball, Brinkman was already touted as a junior in 1959 as "one of the most sought after prospects in years."
+Scouts saw Brinkman rather than Rose as the future superstar.
 When he was a senior, Brinkman batted .460 and also won 15 games as a pitcher including a perfect game.